 This degree prepares students, for example, to: apply strategic planning principles to a technical specialty area; prepare a comprehensive strategic plan; and develop analytical and critical-thinking skills and apply those skills to the management of a business.

-The applied management major is offered at both Cedar Rapids and Waterloo campuses.
+The applied management major is offered at both Cedar Rapids and Hawkeye Community College Waterloo campuses.

-See the Graduate section (p.
-138) of this Catalog for more information on Graduate programs offered at Mount Mercy.
+See the Graduate section (http://catalog.mtmercy.edu/ graduateprograms) of this Catalog for more information on Graduate programs offered at Mount Mercy.